SteveMacenski/slam_toolbox/paper.md

 This package, `slam_toolbox` is open-source under an LGPLv2.1 at https://github.com/SteveMacenski/slam_toolbox.git and is available in every current ROS distribution.
 It was also selected as the new default SLAM vendor in ROS 2, the second generation of robot operating systems, replacing GMapping.
-SLAM Toolbox was integrated into the new ROS 2 Navigation2 project, providing real-time positioning in dynamic environments for autonomous navigation. [@macenski2020marathon2]
+SLAM Toolbox was integrated into the new ROS 2 Navigation2 project, providing real-time positioning in dynamic environments for autonomous navigation [@macenski2020marathon2].
 It has been shown to map spaces as large as 24,000 $m^{2}$, or 250,000 $ft^{2}$, in real-time by non-expert technicians.

 # Related Work
-SLAM algorithms can be classified into two groups: the earlier algorithms that use the Bayes-based filter approach[@thrun2005probabilistic], and newer GRAPH-based methods[@graphslam, @loopclosure].
+SLAM algorithms can be classified into two groups: the earlier algorithms that use the Bayes-based filter approach [@thrun2005probabilistic], and newer GRAPH-based methods [@graphslam].
 Significant lidar-based implementation of 2D SLAM algorithms, available as ROS packages, are GMapping [@gmapping] and HectorSLAM [@hector] under the filter based category, while GRAPH-based implementations are provided by Cartographer [@cartographer] and KartoSLAM [@karto]. <br>
-GMapping (2007) is one of the most commonly used SLAM libraries.
+GMapping is one of the most commonly used SLAM libraries.
 It uses particle filter approach to SLAM for the purpose of building grid maps from 2D lidar data.<br>

-HectorSLAM (2011) relies on lidar scan matching and 3D navigation filter based on EKF state estimation.
+HectorSLAM relies on lidar scan matching and 3D navigation filter based on EKF state estimation.
 This method focuses on real-time robot pose estimation and generates 2D map with high update rate.
 Unlike other mentioned methods, Hector does not use odometry data, which can cause inaccurate pose and map updates when lidar scans arrive at a lower rate, or when mapping large or featureless spaces.

 KartoSLAM and Cartographer are both graph-based algorithms that store a graph of robot poses and features.
 Graph based algorithms have to maintain only the pose graph, which usually makes it more efficient in handling resources, especially while building maps of a large scale.<br>
-KartoSLAM (2010) uses Sparse Pose Adjustment for handling both scan matching and loop-closure.<br>
+KartoSLAM uses Sparse Pose Adjustment for handling both scan matching and loop-closure.<br>
-Cartographer (2016) consists of front-end, which is in charge of scan matching and building trajectory and submaps, and back-end that does the loop closure procedure using SPA.
+Cartographer consists of front-end, which is in charge of scan matching and building trajectory and submaps, and back-end that does the loop closure procedure using SPA.
 Solver used for scan-matching in Cartographer is Ceres Solver[@ceres-solver].
 Cartographer provides pure localization mode, when user has a satisfactory map for usage.
 It also provides data serialization for storing processed data.
 Mapping with Cartographer requires tuning a large number of parameters for different types of terrains, which makes KartoSLAM more reliable when used in different environments.
 Taking out-of-the-box Cartographer parameters can lead to unsuccesful mapping, therefore it can make the library challenging to use.
 On the other hand, Cartographer has greater flexibility in configuring the mapping and can produce slightly better quality maps.

 # Features